7 ways your brain is influencing the decisions you’re making – without you even knowing

 1. Loss aversion

 Our brains are emotionally attached to loss.
-If someone gives you something, you feel joy at the gain, but the feeling of loss if it is taken away is generally much stronger.
-We are constantly seeking to retain things, and this desire transcends the need to gain – affecting our decision making in terms of long-term benefit, if our brains perceive a loss at the forefront.
+If someone gives you something, you feel joy at the gain, but the feeling of loss if it's taken away is generally much stronger.
+We are constantly seeking to retain things, and this desire transcends the need to gain – affecting our decision making in terms of long-term benefit if our brains perceive a loss at the forefront.
 This can perhaps explain many people’s aversion to change – the taking-away of what you’ve come to believe is normal.
 Understanding this basic aversion to loss (and change) can help you prepare your team for, for example, organisational change or awaiting the outcome of a new business pitch.

 In work, education and day-to-day life, our brains feed off limitation.
 If we are presented with a limit or a maximum outcome, our mind anchors our desires to that level.
 We then seek out a compromise between what we want and what we can have.
 This mental compromise plays an important role in our behaviour.
 For example, if a team is given daily targets to reach, it may become fixated on that target – potentially limiting its ability to meet/exceed the target or think creatively about how to solve the core business problem inspiring the targets.